Alukewarmglassofwater/Alukewarmglassofwater-intern-repo/Onboarding/Milestone-3/git_understanding.md

 - When you've made multiple unrelated changes and want to commit them separately.
 You can stage just one group of changes now and come back to the others later.
 - When you're not done yet but want to save a clean version of certain files.
 - To carefully prepare a commit.

+# Own experience reflection:

+- I use the Git CLI to stage, unstage and commit changes to files I am working on.
+I find staging very useful as I can push only the required files to my github repo, nothing unecessary such as configuration files or dot-files that may be require by my IDE.

 # Branching & Team Collaboration